Neil Cicierega

 Neil Stephen Cicierega (/ˌsɪsəˈriːgə/ SISS-ə-REE-gə; born August 23, 1986) is an American musician, filmmaker, YouTuber, and animator.
 He is known as the creator of Potter Puppet Pals, "The Ultimate Showdown of Ultimate Destiny", and various music albums under the name Lemon Demon, along with a series of mashup albums under his own name.

+Early life

+Neil Stephen Cicierega was born in Bridgewater, Massachusetts, on August 23, 1986 and raised in the nearby town of Kingston.
+He is one of four children born to Nancy and Jerry Cicierega.
+At a young age, Cicierega started using a simple game developing program named Klik & Play.
+Beginning in the fourth grade, his parents homeschooled him and his siblings.
+He continued making amateur games, and began creating digital music to feature in them; he soon shared his music online through MP3.com under the name Trapezoid, which was later renamed to the anagram "Deporitaz" at the behest of another band already named Trapezoid.
+He also began composing MIDI music fragments that were referenced in his later works.

 Career

 Animutation

 Cicierega was first known for a series of dadaist or surrealist Flash animations he termed "Animutation".
 Animutations feature arbitrary, nonsensical scenes and pop culture imagery and are typically set to novelty or foreign music, often from the Japanese version of Pokémon.

 Potter Puppet Pals

-Cicierega's Potter Puppet Pals is a comedy series which parodies the book series Harry Potter.
-It originated as a pair of Flash animations on Newgrounds in 2003, and later resurfaced in the form of a series of live action puppet shows released onto YouTube and PotterPuppetPals.com, starting in 2006.
-The central characters of the Harry Potter series are portrayed simply by puppets.
-The most successful Potter Puppet Pals video, The Mysterious Ticking Noise, has over 205 million views as of August 2024.
+Cicierega's Potter Puppet Pals is a comedy series which parodies the Harry Potter books and films.
+It originated as a pair of Flash animations on Newgrounds in 2003, and later resurfaced in the form of a series of live-action puppet shows released onto YouTube and PotterPuppetPals.com, starting in 2006.
+The central characters of the Harry Potter series are portrayed simply by puppets, all of which were fabricated by Cicierega's mother.
+The most successful Potter Puppet Pals video, The Mysterious Ticking Noise, has over 210 million views as of January 2026.
 Cicierega has done puppetry live at Harry Potter-themed events.